Please share & link to this page if you find the following resources useful.

-As well as all the external resources below, you can find our own blog articles about Equality and Diversity here.
+As well as all the external resources below, you can find our own blog articles about Equality, Diversity and Inclusion here.

 Diversity and Inclusion

 Creating an Inclusion Breakthrough: The KJCG Methodology for Strategic Culture Change

 An article that outlines why creating an inclusive organisation needs to be a strategic process and describes the path from Exclusive Club to Inclusive Organisation.

 Deloitte Thought Leadership articles: Diversity + Inclusion = Improved business outcomes